sukrutd/dev-bootcamps-api/README.md

 ## Usage

-> Rename "config/config.env.env" to "config/config.env" and update the values/settings of your own choice.
+> Rename "config/config.env.env" to "config/config.env" and update the values/settings based on your own choice.

 ## Install Dependencies